ece106/tomatocan/README.md

 ### RESOURCES

-Refer to Michael Hartl's tutorial for great Rails knowledge http://railstutorial.org/book
+Refer to Michael Hartl's tutorial for great Rails knowledge http://railstutorial.org/book You only need to go through chapters 2-6.
+And maybe 10 & 13.
+Do NOT build the toy app.
+Only use Hartl's tutorial as a reference for understanding ThinQ.tv rails code.

 For a list of helpful git commands use the git cheatsheet: https://services.github.com/on-demand/downloads/github-git-cheat-sheet/

 For minitest methods https://guides.rubyonrails.org/testing.html

-### LISA'S RULES THAT SHE THOUGHT WERE OBVIOUS
+### PROFESSIONAL WORKPLACE RULES

 - ThinQ.tv is not your toy app for your professor to give you a smiley face.
 ThinQ.tv is a business.
+No employer wants you to build a toy app homework assignment.
-If you do not believe in what we are accomplishing, you shouldn't work here.
+- If you do not believe in your employer's mission, you won't do well.
+Therefore everything you do must be toward getting more actively involved users/paying customers.
+- Exercise good judgement.
+Changing colors does not bring in users.
+Adding pictures does not bring in users.
+Clarifying information does.
+Do not add confusing distractions to the site.
-- If you do not make a pull request every 2 or 3 weeks, you are wasting your time in your own corner with your own toy app.
+- If you do not make a pull request every 2 or 3 weeks, you are using your time extremely poorly in your own corner with your own toy app.
 - NEVER delete your .gitignore
 - NEVER push secret keys to the internet.
 People get fired for this!
-- ALWAYS look at your github pushes to make sure you didn't break everything with typos or merge errors.
+- ALWAYS ALWAYS ALWAYS ALWAYS ALWAYS look over your github pushes to make sure you didn't break everything with typos or merge errors.
 - NEVER make a pull request that has broken stuff you're leaving for everyone else to clean up.
+This is not a homework assignement.
+There is no partial credit for software that does not work.
+I am not going to pass you to get you out of my hair.
+- NEVER leave technical debt messy confusing code for everyone else to clean up.
 - NEVER use the same database for test and development.
-You will lose ALL your date in your development database.
+You will lose ALL your data in your development database.
 This was mentioned already, but people still keep doing it.
 - Never put spaces in filenames.
 Do you ever put spaces in your variable names?
 No.
 - Never call anything on ThinQ.tv an event.
 These are Conversations.

-Copyright &copy; 2019, RoleModel Enterprises, LLC.
+Copyright &copy; 2020, RoleModel Enterprises, LLC.
 All rights reserved.